Simple idea.

 |---|---|---|---|

-| Pool fee | 0.9% | Block found only | Deducted from block reward before payout |
+| Pool fee (BCH) | 0.5% | Block found only | Deducted from block reward |

-| Connection fee | Free | Never | No charge to connect or stay connected |
+| Connection fee | Free | Never | No charge to connect |

-| Inactivity fee | Free | Never | Mine as much or as little as you like |
+| Inactivity fee | Free | Never | Mine as much as you like |

-| Withdrawal fee | N/A | Never | There is no balance — payout is direct on-chain |
+| Withdrawal fee | N/A | Never | No balance — direct on-chain |

-| Example (3.125 BCH block) | 0.028 BCH | On win | You receive ≈ 3.097 BCH |
+| BCH example (3.125 BCH) | 0.016 BCH | On win | You receive ≈ 3.109 BCH |

 Ready to connect?